false

 10 ways restaurants can reach Gen Z and Millennials on social media

-But it’s not enough to post an occasional video or photo.
-Restaurants need to outline specific goals for each social platform—building brand awareness, engaging directly with guests, showcasing unique offerings, driving app downloads, etc.—and spend time cultivating a community around their brand.
+It’s not enough to post an occasional video or photo.
+Restaurants need to outline specific goals for each social platform—building brand awareness, engaging directly with guests, showcasing unique offerings, driving app downloads, or placing an order—and above all, spending time cultivating a community of ride-or-die guests.

 Success will look slightly different for each restaurant, but you’ll be better positioned to reach Gen Z and Millennials if you follow these tips.